-Hersite Protective Coatings uses salt spray testing in two ways as we develop and evaluate our HVAC-R and radiator coatings.
-Salt spray testing is used as a stand-alone corrosion resistance test and also as a component of ISO 12944-9 (previously known as ISO 20340).
-For both tests, the salt spray process is handled the same way, conducted per ASTM B-117.
+We use salt spray testing in two ways to develop and evaluate our HVAC-R and radiator coatings.
+For the first one, salt spray testing is used as a stand-alone corrosion resistance test.

-- First, small panels (typically 3×5 inches or 4×6 inches) are prepared with the coating to be tested.
-The edges and the backs of the panels are protected, typically with tape.
-Then the front of the panel is “scribed” with a sharp tool to produce a scratch through the coating to the metal substrate.
+- First, the edges and the backs of small panels are protected with the coating to be tested.
+The front of the panel is “scribed” with a sharp tool to produce a scratch through the coating to the metal substrate.

-- After the panel is prepared, it is placed inside the test cabinet.
-The cabinet contains racks to hold the panels in position as specified by ASTM B-117 – tilted back 15 to 30 degrees from the vertical.
+- Then it is placed inside the test cabinet.
+The cabinet contains racks to hold the panels in position, tilted back 15 to 30 degrees from the vertical.

-- The cabinet is then closed, and a 5% salt solution is delivered at a constant rate and temperature into the cabinet through an atomizer.
-Salt fog is sprayed upwards so that droplets will descend and settle on the panels.
+- Next, the cabinet is closed, and an atomizer delivers a five percent salt solution at a constant rate and temperature.
+Salt fog is sprayed upwards so droplets will drift down and settle on the panels.

-- After this point, there will be periodic checks of the test panels, as well as monitoring of the salt spray cabinet to ensure that it functions properly throughout the duration of the test.
-During these brief evaluations of the panels, it is determined whether the test is progressing as expected or if the coating on the test panels is failing prematurely.
+- The last steps are periodic checks of the test panels, making sure the salt spray cabinet functions appropriately during the test.
+This is where we see if the test is progressing as expected or if the coating on the panels is failing prematurely.